Alwin-Lin/GCP-automation/README.md

 ## What each files do
 ### setup.sh
-This creates android SDK and tar image, as well as assing google cloud storage
+Creates android SDK and tar image, as well as assing google cloud storage

 ### cloneAndBuild.sh
-This adds cloudbuild config to your project and validates by running a local build
+Adds cloudbuild config to your project and validates by running a local build

 ### triggerCreation.sh
-This links Google cloud build to GitHub
+Links Google cloud build to GitHub

 ### Template
-This contains google cloud build config, this will be coppied to the project folder
+Contains google cloud build config, this will be coppied to the project folder